 You may have a blinking or solid red light on your Hue Dimmer Switch.
 Or orange its hard to tell sometimes.
 To fix an unresponsive dimmer, you will have to do a hard reset.
 All that is needed is to press all 4 buttons at the same time for a few seconds until you see the green light.
 Let go and the LED light should flash green and orange a few times and you are done.

 Waite a few minutes for you hub to recognize the dimmer and you are good to go.

 If the above procedure doesn’t work you can try a soft reset.
 You can reset your Dimmer by pushing the ”setup” button on the back of the Dimmer using the point of a pen or a paperclip.

 You can now begin pairing or un-pairing the Dimmer.
 Here’s how:

 - To Unpair while close to a light, press and hold the ”off” button until the little led on the Dimmer turns green.

 - Then to pair it up again, press and hold the on button until the LED indicator turns green.

-If you have a mix of Hue compatible Taps and Dimmer switches in your home, you will have the best of both worlds.
-They are very user-friendly and working straight out of the box.
+If you have a mix of Hue-compatible Taps and Dimmer switches in your home, you will have the best of both worlds.
+They are very user-friendly and work straight out of the box.
 Anyone can add these accessories to their Hue Network with ease and continue to have a fantastic lighting experience.
 I love my Hue Dimmers and you will too.
 Welcome to the future.